fleekxyz/nuxt-template/README.md

 └── package.json
 ```

-If you want to learn more about `Nuxt`, you can checkout the official [Nuxt Documentation](https://nuxt.com/docs).
+If you want to learn more about `Nuxt` you can checkout the official [Nuxt Documentation](https://nuxt.com/docs).

 ## 🧞 Commands